Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Press the cooling mode hotkey (Fn + 1) once and note the effect
+1. Press the cooling mode hotkey (Fn + 1) once and note the effect.
-1. Press the cooling mode hotkey once again and note the effect
+1. Press the cooling mode hotkey once again and note the effect.

 **Expected result**

-1. Pressing the hotkey once should activate the cooling mode (fans should spin up to their maximum speed)
+1. Pressing the hotkey once should activate the cooling mode (fans should spin up to their maximum speed).
-1. Pressing the hotkey again should deactivate the cooling mode (fans should return to normal)
+1. Pressing the hotkey again should deactivate the cooling mode (fans should return to normal).

 ### ECR006.002 Keyboard (function key: cooling mode) in OS (Windows 11)